danudey/proxy-by-network/README.md

 ```

 ## Run
-Needs a config file in `~/.config/net.cdslash.proxy-by-net/config.toml` that looks like this:
+Needs a config file that looks like this:

 ```toml
 ["Network Name"]
 http = "http://10.0.0.1:3142/"
 ```

+It will first check `~/.config/net.cdslash.proxy-by-net/config.toml`; if that file doesn't exist, it will check `/etc/proxy-by-network.toml`.

 Remember to put quotes around your network name if it has spaces in it, or maybe always.